Read time 8 minutes

 The command will help you find either out of the four corruption types: AggregateCounts, FolderView, ProvisionedFolder, and SearchFolder.

-Methods to repair corrupt Exchange database files
+How to repair corrupt Exchange database files?

 Using Eseutil utility to repair EDB files